JeevanRJ/LSL-Codes/Utilities/finger-nose-counts-timing/README.md

 - This provides **millisecond resolution**, but timing accuracy is limited by:
   - Operating system scheduling
   - Keyboard polling latency

-✅ Suitable for **counts and rhythm analysis**
-⚠️ Not intended for high-precision reaction-time experiments

 ---

 ## How to Exit Safely
 - Press **Escape (Esc)** to:
   - Save all data
   - Print final counts to the MATLAB Command Window